Brewer Center Leadership

 F: 978-630-9497

 Shelley has worked at several institutions including WPI, MCPHS, Rice University, and the University of Edinburgh.
-Shelley is the co-editor of the text Empowering Women in Higher Education and Student Affairs: Theory, Research, Narratives and Practice from Feminist Perspectives.
+Shelley is the co-editor of the text Empowering Women in Higher Education and Student Affairs: Theory, Research, Narratives and Practice from Feminist Perspectives as well as the author of Exploring Service, Myself and My Community: A Workbook for Introduction to Psychology.
 In her current role at MWCC as the Director of the Brewer Center, Shelley coordinates service-learning and community-based internships for MWCC students, oversees the SOS Peer Mentoring Program and Food for Thought: Campus Pantry, as well as budget management and strategic planning.
-Shelley has been a member of The Democracy Commitment since 2013 and serves as TDC Campus Coordinator at MWCC.
+Shelley is a member of the Massachusetts Department of Higher Education Advisory Council for Civic Learning and Engagement.